glycerine/rpc25519/README.md

 Other RPC systems were too
 sprawling, had bugs their devs would not address, or could not be properly or easily secured.
 To that end, `rpc25519` only uses ed25519 Edwards curve based public-key cryptography.
+A second pre-shared-key layer, based on XChaCha20-Poly1305 symmetric stream encryption, can also be added.

-Moreover it supports QUIC as a transport, which is very fast even though it is always encrypted, due to its 0-RTT implementation and the mature [quic-go](https://github.com/quic-go/quic-go) implementation of the protocol.
+Excitedly, I am delighted to report this package also supports QUIC as a transport.
+QUIC is very fast even though it is always encrypted.
+This is due to its 0-RTT implementation and the mature [quic-go](https://github.com/quic-go/quic-go) implementation of the protocol.
+QUIC allows a local client and server in the same process to share a UDP port.
+This feature can be super useful for conserving ports and connecting across networks.

 In the broadest of strokes: